kunshim/ReversingStudio/README.md

 ```
 Like above result, you can see the functions that are assumed to be `WndProc` with some additional information.

 ### Call tracker
 Tracks all calls and branches that occur within a specific function.
 You can keep track of the `WndProc` functions you find with the WndProc Finder.
 Call Tracker also anlyze abi of the function and predict argument.
-Call Tracker also creates coverage files that can be used by **IDA Pro LightHouse** plugins.
 ```
 Tracking analysis of 6b1f67b0
 Branch : 6b1f68fc (win32dialog.dll!6b1f6874)